cpevors/MangosSuperUI/README.md

 This project is not affiliated with or endorsed by Blizzard Entertainment.
 World of Warcraft® is a registered trademark of Blizzard Entertainment, Inc.
-MangosSuperUI does not distribute any Blizzard assets — icons, models, and minimap tiles are extracted from your own WoW 1.12.1 client using the included extractor tool.
+MangosSuperUI does not distribute any Blizzard assets — icons, models, and minimap tiles are extracted from your own WoW 1.12.1 client using the included extractor tool (see INSTALL.md).

 ---